open-contracting/credere-backend/README.md

 alembic revision -m "migration name"
 ```

+this will generate a file with a identifier and the name you picked.
-it will look like this
+It will look like this _2ca870aa737d_migration_name.py_

 Inside the script you need to configure both operations, upgrade and downgrade.
 Upgrade will apply changes and downgrade remove them.
-Use the first migration as base
+Use the first migration as base.

-2ca870aa737d_migration_name.py

-this will generate a file with a random number and the name you picked

 ## Test